A logic of interactive proofs: Introduction

 \section{Introduction}

 An interactive proof system~\cite{Babai85,Goldwasser85} is a protocol between two agents, the prover and the verifier.
 The aim of the protocol is that the prover can prove its knowledge of a secret to the verifier.
 To achieve this, the prover must answer a challenge provided by the verifier.
 Usually, the protocols are such that the verifier only knows with high probability that the prover knows the secret, that is the probability is a negligible function in the length of the challenge.

-The aim of the present paper is to introduce an epistemic logic $\IPJ$ to model interactive proof systems.
+Several formalizations of the notion \emph{proof of knowledge} are compared and analyzed in~\cite{10.1007/3-540-48071-4_28}.
+The aim of the present paper is to provide an epistemic logic model for interactive proofs of knowledge.

-Our logic of interactive proofs $\IPJ$ will be a combination of modal logic, justification logic, and probabilistic logic.
+Our logic of interactive proofs and justifications $\IPJ$ will be a combination of modal logic, justification logic, and probabilistic logic.
 The logic includes two agents, $P$ (the prover) and $V$ (the verifier).
 The modal part of $\IPJ$ consists of two S4 modalities $\Box_P$ and $\Box_V$.
 As usual, $\Box_a$ means \emph{agent $a$ knows that}.
 Justification logic adds explicit reasons for the agents' knowledge~\cite{artemovFittingBook,jlbook}.
 We have formulas of the form $t \justifies_a \alpha$, which stand for \emph{agent $a$ knows $\alpha$ for reason $t$}.
 The reason represented by the term $t$, can be a formal proof as in the first justification logic, the Logic of Proofs~\cite{Art01BSL,weakArithm}, the execution of an interactive proof protocol, the result of an agent's reasoning, or any other justification of knowledge like, e.g., direct observation.
 For $\IPJ$, we will use a two-agent version of the logic of proofs together with the justification yields belief principle $t \justifies_a \alpha \to \Box_a \alpha$.
 The third ingredient of $\IPJ$ are probability operators of the form $\mathcal{P}_{\geq r}$ and $\mathcal{P}_{\approx r}$ meaning \emph{with probability greater than or equal to $r$} and \emph{with probability approximately~$r$}, respectively.
 For the probabilistic part, we use the approach of~\cite{ogra00,ognjanovicRM16}, which has been adapted to justification logic in~\cite{komaogst,koogstJournal}.
 In order to deal with approximate probabilities, we need probability measures that can take non-standard values.
 Logics of this kind have been investigated in~\cite{OSS17,approxCondDefault}.